-The 3M stripe off wheel worked really well.
+The 3M Stripe Off Wheel worked really well.
 Tom’s suggestion would be to get two (we used two for everything we removed) and switch off between the two.
-He noticed that they heated up as he worked and started to get oblonged from the heat.
+He noticed that they heated up as he worked and started to get oblong from the heat.

 Unfortunately, the front graphic was especially baked on.
 The Stripe Off Wheel worked, but you could still see where the graphics were.
 We came up with a plan to address that down below.

 Step 2: Wax & Buff with an Oxidation Remover